vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/Setup.md

 From there, you can copy the contents of `Sources/Calligraphy` to the destination of your choice.

 You can also download a specific version of the package from the [GitHub Releases](https://github.com/vsanthanam/Calligraphy/releases) page, or from the [Swift Package Index](https://swiftpackageindex.com/vsanthanam/Calligraphy).

+@Small {
+    Calligraphy is available under the [MIT license](https://opensource.org/license/mit).
+See the LICENSE file for more information.
+}